DDNeu/global-lustre-jobstats/README.md

 ## Enhancements:
 * Aggreate stats over multiple OSS/MDS via SSH in parallel (key and password auth supported)
 * Calculate the rate of each job between queries
+* Show sum of ops over all jobs
+* Show job ops in percentage to total ops
+* Keep track of highest ever ops in pickle file
 * Process returned strings to yaml like objects in parallel (3x faster)
 * Use "naive" parsing to get another 3x speed up over ymal CLoader
 * Filter for certain job_ids